drawsmcgraw/satchel/docs/digitalocean-salt-cloud-map-files.md

 salt-cloud -P -m /etc/salt/mapfiles/do-app-with-rproxy.map
 ~~~~

-Wait for Salt Cloud to complete.
-Confirm successful deployment with a quick test:
+Wait for Salt Cloud to complete (it can take a few minutes).
+Once it returns, confirm successful deployment with a quick test:

 ~~~~
 [root@salt-master salt]# salt -G 'roles:appserver' test.ping